South College Asheville

 The program has six primary goals that are designed to achieve our mission for educating the next generation of highly qualified physician assistants.

-- Select highly qualified applicants that represent the community we serve for admission to the program.
+1. Select highly qualified applicants for admission to the program.

-- Provide students with an educational curriculum that promotes lifelong learning skills/evidence-based medicine skills in preparation for clinical practice.
+2. Provide students with a curriculum that develops evidence-based medicine skills essential for clinical practice.

 Please see the Program Self-Assessment web page for more information.